xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 each of the different relops.

-The solution is found in the 68000 instruction Scc, which  sets a byte value to 0000 or FFFF (funny how that works!) depending upon the  result  of  the  specified   condition.
-If  we  make  the destination byte to be D0, we get the Boolean value needed.
+The solution is found in the 68000 instruction Scc, which  sets a byte value to `0000` or `FFFF` (funny how that works!) depending upon the  result  of  the  specified   condition.
+If  we  make  the destination byte to be `D0`, we get the Boolean value needed.

-Unfortunately,  there's one  final  complication:  unlike  almost every other instruction in the 68000 set, Scc does NOT  reset the condition flags to match the data being stored.
-So we have to do one last step, which is to test D0 and set the flags to match it.
+Unfortunately,  there's one  final  complication:  unlike  almost every other instruction in the 68000 set, `Scc` does NOT  reset the condition flags to match the data being stored.
+So we have to do one last step, which is to test `D0` and set the flags to match it.
-It must seem to be a trip around the moon to get what we want: we first perform the test, then test the flags to set data  into D0, then test D0 to set the flags again.
+It must seem to be a trip around the moon to get what we want: we first perform the test, then test the flags to set data  into `D0`, then test `D0` to set the flags again.
 It  is  sort of roundabout, but it's the most straightforward way to get the flags right, and after all it's only a couple of instructions.